 Montefiore Mascarpone Cheese (Coles)

 Any from an Italian deli

-Whether you are making plain or stabilised Chantilly cream, the method is the same:
+Whether you are making plain or stabilised whipped cream, the method is the same:

 Beat – Put all the ingredients in a bowl and beat on high speed with a handheld electric beater or stand mixer.
 Move the beater around the bowl and if need be, stop once or twice to scrape down the sides with a rubber spatula.